it-at-m/opensource.muenchen.de/usability-analysis.md

 Is the dependency graph clean and viewable, for example, on GitHub?
 Are there external audits, such as those for [curl](https://daniel.haxx.se/blog/2016/11/23/curl-security-audit/)?
 Is there a Software Bill of Materials (SBOM) available?
-For container applications, should the Dockerfile meet the quality criteria of the Container Approval Process (CAP)?
+For container applications, should the Dockerfile meet the quality criteria of the [LHM Container Application Platform (CAP)](./software/openshift.html)?

 ## Producer